 Hours after Chris Jericho was crowned as the first-ever AEW Champion, his title was stolen.
 Although this was a strange turn of events for 72 hours, it wasn’t the first time a championship belt came up missing or stolen.
 Many have never been recovered!

 1. Chris Jericho and the Stolen AEW Championship Belt

-Like many champions before him, Chris Jericho lost his title.
+Like many champions before him, Chris Jericho had his championship belt stolen.
 There was some speculation that this was a work, but Jericho contacted the Tallahassee, Florida police and filed a report.

 "The victim reported the theft of his championship wrestling belt while he was eating inside Longhorn Steakhouse," the report states.